Repost of University of Utah’s Communication Dept. announcement:

 If you’d like a copy of the full article, I’m happy to provide it.

-Stay tuned for details on empirical projects launching starting Spring 2018 that pertain to communication of uncertainty in precision medicine.
+Stay tuned for details on empirical projects launched in 2018-19 that pertain to communication of uncertainty in precision medicine.
 Updates will be posted here and on the ResearchGate project page.